MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

 1. To set up your development computer, see [Install tools for the Windows App SDK](/windows/apps/windows-app-sdk/set-up-your-development-environment).

-1. Download the latest installer for the Windows App SDK from [Downloads for the Windows App SDK](/windows/apps/windows-app-sdk/downloads).
-This will install the runtime package dependencies required to run and deploy a non-MSIX-packaged app on the target device (see [Windows App SDK deployment guide for unpackaged apps](/windows/apps/windows-app-sdk/deploy-unpackaged-apps)).
+1. Download and run the latest *installer* for the Windows App SDK from [Downloads for the Windows App SDK](/windows/apps/windows-app-sdk/downloads).
+That will install the runtime package dependencies required to run and deploy a non-MSIX-packaged app on the target device (see [Windows App SDK deployment guide for unpackaged apps](/windows/apps/windows-app-sdk/deploy-unpackaged-apps)).

 1. **C++**.
 Install the [Microsoft Visual C++ Redistributable (VCRedist)](/cpp/windows/latest-supported-vc-redist) appropriate for the architecture of the target device.